nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * `Storage#checkChapterDeadline()` - Reads the deadline for each `Chapter`, prompts if they are corrupted, and adds a `DueChapter` formed with the `Chapter` into `ArrayList<DueChapter> allDueChapters`
 * `Storage#checkAllChaptersForDue()` - Obtains the name of every `Chapter` from the list of Modules passed to it and calls `Storage#checkChapterDeadline()` for each of them
 * `Storage#loadAllDueChapters()` - Obtains the names of every `Module` in the user database and calls `Storage#checkAllChaptersForDue()`

+***Example***

+For instance, the user wants to check what Chapters are due on in the upcoming week.
+A detailed description of what happens is shown below:

+Step 1: The user enters `preview`.

+Step 2: The user input is parsed by `Parser`, and `Parser` creates a `PreviewCommand` object.

+Step 3: `PreviewCommand` is executed and calls the method `PreviewCommand#loadAllDueChapters()`, which will call `Storage#loadAllDueChapters()`, which will then call `StorageLoad#loadAllChaptersAsDueChapters()`.
+The name of every Chapter, their deadlines, and the name of the Module that they belong to, will be stored as a `DueChapter` and be returned back to `PreviewCommand`.

+Step 4: To check for each day in the upcoming week, `PreviewCommand` runs a for loop with to carry out the following steps for `increment` of value from 0 to 6

+Step 5: `PreviewCommand` will then call `PreviewCommand#setDueDueChapters()` to parse each `DueChapter` for those that are already due on the current date + `increment` days, and add them to its `dueDueChapters` attribute.

+Step 5: `PreviewCommand` will then call `Ui#printDueByTodayMessage()` to print the prompt if the value of `increment` is 0, and `Ui#printDueByIncrementMessage()` to print the prompt if the value of `increment` is from 1 to 6.

+Step 6: `PreviewCommand` will then finally call `Ui#printDueChapters()`, to print out the contents of `dueDueChapters` for the current iteration.

+Step 7: Increment the value of `increment` by 1, and go back to Step 4 if the value of `increment` is smaller than 7.

 The following sequence Diagrams illustrates how the Preview Upcoming Dues Process is executed: